mehulagg/gitlab_test/doc/administration/high_availability/redis.md

    ##
    ## The quorum can be used to tune Sentinel in two ways:
    ## 1. If a the quorum is set to a value smaller than the majority of Sentinels
-   ##    we deploy, we are basically making Sentinel more sensible to master failures,
+   ##    we deploy, we are basically making Sentinel more sensible to primary failures,
    ##    triggering a failover as soon as even just a minority of Sentinels is no longer
-   ##    able to talk with the master.
+   ##    able to talk with the primary.
    ## 1. If a quorum is set to a value greater than the majority of Sentinels, we are
    ##    making Sentinel able to failover only when there are a very large number (larger
-   ##    than majority) of well connected Sentinels which agree about the master being down.s
+   ##    than majority) of well connected Sentinels which agree about the primary being down.s
    sentinel['quorum'] = 2

    ## Consider unresponsive server down after x amount of ms.